 About 20 frozen short cores have been taken from the deepest part of the lake.
-Their relative vertical positions
+Their relative vertical positions and the age of samples are given by Goslar (Chapter 9.2.2).

 &lt;sup>4 Thanks due to Matti Saarnisto, who introduced the author to the "cold finger" technique, and to Ingemar Renberg, whose valuable remarks made possible the construction of the wedge-type sampler.
 Tomasz Goslar actively participated in the coring expeditions.